 It takes grit.
 Leaving the island takes grit.
 Staying the course takes grit.

 But what’s the alternative?
-Our worlds get smaller, until we are stuck on our islands.
+If we stay, our worlds get smaller, until we are stuck on our islands.
 We are safe, but we aren’t living.
-We are comfortable, but we accomplish little.
+Comfortable, but accomplishing little.
 We miss the call.

 So what does it take for us to leave the island, to stay gritty?

 In my experience, it’s a combination of being desperate enough to leave where we are, and a clear vision of where we want to be.

 It’s the conviction that where we are is not where we want to be in the end, and where we would like to land is worth the risk and the effort.
 That’s where we stay laser-focused whenever we are ready to throw in the towel.